wp-plugins/media-library-assistant/readme.txt

 Style templates provide gallery-specific CSS inline styles.
 Markup templates provide the HTML markup for 1) the beginning of the gallery, 2) the beginning of each row, 3) each gallery item, 4) the end of each row and 5) the end of the gallery.
 The attachment-specific markup parameters let you choose among most of the attachment fields, not just the caption.

 The MLA Gallery tab on the Settings page lets you add, change and delete custom templates.
-The default tempates are also displayed on this tab for easy reference.
+The default templates are also displayed on this tab for easy reference.

 In a template, substitution parameters are surrounded by opening ('[+') and closing ('+]') tags to separate them from the template text; see the default templates for many examples.